Dude23-mods/FS25_Personnel_Management/README.md

 ### Specializations

 Employees learn specializations through the work they actually perform.
-Progress can develop in several activity categories at the same time, and an employee can ultimately acquire up to two specializations.
+They can learn more than two specializations over time, but no more than two specialization bonuses can be active simultaneously.
+Either active slot can be disabled without losing the learned specialization.
+A deactivated specialization can only be reactivated once per employee and agricultural year.

 Recognized activities include field work, harvesting, transport and other supported helper tasks.
 Progress and completed specializations are shown in the personnel menu.